Of course we had to check out the Colorado State Fair in Pueblo.

 We bought lunch on the nearly empty midway.
 What crowd there was consisted mostly of people in wheelchairs bused in from several institutions.

-Sally had a chicken kabob.
+My wife had a chicken kabob.
 I had corn on the cob and a corn dog.

 Not far away, a sorry blue grass band serenaded us with “Do Lord.”